 - 10 points for Maintenance funds

-Accordingly, an applicant is likely to get a Tier 2 intra-company transfer visa if he/she:
+Accordingly, an applicant is likely to get a Tier 2 intra-company transfer visa if they:

-- has a valid CoS for the job
+- have a valid CoS for the job

-- will get paid an ‘appropriate salary’ for the job in the UK
+- will be paid an ‘appropriate salary’ for the job in the UK

-- has personal savings to support the cost of living in the UK
+- have personal savings to support the cost of living in the UK

 - can travel and has a travel history over the last 5 years